 - Restrictions on trade in C.gigas into surveillance areas - all movements of C.gigas into surveillance areas must originate from areas which are also free from the disease i.e. other surveillance areas.

 The implementation of Decision 2011/187/EU also necessitated the introduction of Commission Regulation (2011/350/EU which which amends Regulation (EC) No 1251/2008 regarding requirements for placing Pacific oysters on the market in Member States.

 Commission Decision (2011/187/EC) expired on 30 April 2013 but it’s provisions have been extended until 30 April 2016 by Commission Implementing Decision 2014/250/EU.

-In accordance with Annex IV of 2009/177/EC, Ireland has now submitted a Declaration for disease-free status for Ostreid herpesvirus (OsHV-1µVar) for six compartments.
-This declaration relates to six compartments, five of which have been subject to targeted surveillance over the five year period and which have remained free of the virus (compartments 1, 3, 4, 5 and 6).
-The other compartment relates to a newly established hatchery which operates independently of the surrounding water (compartment A).
+In accordance with Annex IV of 2009/177/EC, Ireland submitted a Declaration for disease-free status for Ostreid herpesvirus (OsHV-1µVar) for six compartments in 2015.
+This declaration related to six compartments, five of which had been subject to targeted surveillance over the five year period and which had remained free of the virus (compartments 1, 3, 4, 5 and 6).
+The other compartment related to a newly established hatchery which operates independently of the surrounding water (compartment A).

 Please contact the Fish Health Unit of the Marine Institute on 091 387200 if you require further information.

 Please note that prior to importing shellfish for ongrowing and relaying, and prior to moving shellfish within the country for the same purposes, you must notify the Marine Institute and confirm details of the site of origin and of destination.